byte-lang/SettingsManager/README.md

 # SettingsManager
-A Tools to manage data in file using Name and value
+> A Tools to manage data in a file using Name and value with only 1 header file

 ## Documentation coming soon.
 Header file in `header` folder, Example project in `test` folder